Sam Hoger: Post-UFC career

 In his first fight outside of the UFC, Hoger replaced Mike Ciesnolevicz to face longtime MMA fighter Vernon White at IFL: Moline on April 7, 2007.
 Hoger lost the fight via rear-naked choke, giving him three losses in a row.

 He then faced Jason Dolloff at World Championship Fighting 4 on September 19, 2008.
 Hoger knocked out Dolloff just under twenty seconds into the first round, snapping his three-fight losing streak in the process.
 Hoger faced Johnathan Ivey at Urban Rumble Championship on January 24, 2009, for the URC Heavyweight Championship.
 He won the fight via third round kimura to win the Heavyweight Championship.

 Hoger was scheduled to face Alistair Overeem at UG 11: A Decade of Fights on October 17, 2009.
 However, Hoger was removed from the bout and was replaced by Tony Sylvester.

 He faced Patrick Miller at Worldwide Gladiator on April 9, 2010.
 He won the fight via TKO.

 In his latest fight, he faced Jody Poff at Fight Night MMA on June 5, 2010.
 He won the fight via armbar submission.

 Personal life

 After spending part of the time in Houston, Texas before Machida and White bouts, Hoger decided to relocate completely to Houston.
 He opened Miletich Fighting Systems Houston gym in 2007 before founding his own Hoger MMA gym in Houston which opened on April 13, 2009.

 In 2015, Hoger moved to Los Angeles, California, and founded Real Martial Arts gym.

+In 2025 Sam has opened Real Martial Arts in Houston Texas.